lu-pl/rdfingest/README.md

 If the source field references both contextless *and* contextualized RDF sources, contextless sources are merged into a single named graph and added to the initial context graph.

-Note: RDFIngest also accepts local RDF data sources.
+The tool accepts both local and remote RDF data sources.

 ### CLI